JoinCODED/Unity1-HackThePlanet-Demo/README.md

 		    }
 ```

-12. Add a level variable and an enum up top (enum is to limit our options, and to help reduce bugs)
+12. Add a level variable and a string currentScreen
 ```
 		    //Game state
 		    int level;
-		    enum Screen {MainMenu, Password, Win};
-		    Screen currentScreen = Screen.MainMenu;
+		    string currentScreen = "mainMenu";
 ```

 13. Refactoring to make things look more organized: